logAMS/logAMS.github.io/index.md

 ## Contact

-For any inquiries or questions about logAMS, please feel free to get in touch with our organizing team.
+For any inquiries or questions about logAMS, please feel free to get in touch with our organising team.

 ## Organisation ##